nilesh-jy03/Azure-Synapse-Analytics-and-AI-microsoft/Hands-on lab/HOL step-by step - Azure Synapse Analytics and AI.md

     ![In the resource list, the Synapse Workspace item is selected.](media/resourcelist_synapseworkspace.png "The resource group listing")

 5. On the **Overview** tab of the Synapse Workspace page, select the **Open Synapse Studio** card from beneath the **Getting Started** heading.
-Alternatively you can select the Workspace web URL link.
+Alternatively, you can select the Workspace web URL link.

     ![On the Synapse workspace resource screen, the Overview pane is shown with the Open Synapse Studio card highlighted.
 The Workspace web URL value is also highlighted.](media/workspaceresource_launchsynapsestudio.png "Launching Synapse Studio")